zsheep5/ptython_HTE/README.md

 Test and use samples can be found at bottom of the python_HTML_parser.py

 Performance of the engine is on par with Jinjia2 using simple test cases and  loops with a million entries,  more performance can be gained by changing the dictionary access from dic.get() to dic[''] as this is twice as fast.
 Only problem is design goal was return more readable error messages and not throw exceptions.
-The change is minor but requires add Try Except Catches in the code.
-It was done a few key places such as get_context_value() and function_process()
+The change is minor but requires adding Try Except Catches in the code.
+It was done in a few key places such as get_context_value() and function_process()

 The engine was complied with cthyon with no modification or type hinters,  this out performed Jinjia2 with simple test cases